de-simone/SOSC18_handson/README.md

-# School on Open Science Cloud, Perugia Sept.
+Notebooks for Hands-on session on Unsupervised Learning at School on Open Science Cloud, Perugia Sept.
 2018

-Hands-on session on Unsupervised Learning